-In February 2017, the California Institute for Regenerative Medicine ("CIRM") awarded the Company funds of up to \$12.2 million to support the T-Rex Study.
+In February 2017, the California Institute for Regenerative Medicine ("CIRM") awarded the Company funds of up to \$12.2 million to support The Sanford Project: T-Rex Study, a prospective, randomized, placebo-controlled, double-blind Phase 2 clinical trial to evaluate the safety and efficacy of CLBS03 as a treatment for recent-onset type 1 diabetes.
 The funding is based upon the achievement of certain milestones related to the proportion of subjects enrolled in California, as well as manufacturing and development costs incurred in California.
 Based on the actual number of subjects enrolled in California, the total amount of funding was revised to \$8.6 million, of which \$8.2 million has been received through the grant project period completion.
 The Company received \$5.7 million in initial funding in May 2017, a \$1.9 million milestone payment in December 2017, a \$0.3 million progress payment in March 2018, and a \$0.2 million progress payment in May 2019, of which the total was amortized over the estimated award period through July 2020 as a reduction to the related research and development expenses, with the final true up payment of \$46 thousand received in September 2020 and recorded as a reduction to the related research and development expenses.
-During the three months ended March 31, 2021 and March 31, 2020, the Company amortized and recognized \$0.0 million and \$0.7 million in credits, respectively, to research and development related to CIRM funds received.
+During the three and six months ended June 30, 2021 and June 30, 2020, the Company amortized and recognized \$0.0 million and \$0.7 million in credits, respectively, to research and development related to CIRM funds received.